tomjn/WordPress-The-Right-Way/en/security/README.md

  - Some people write their own password reset facilities.
 This is bad
  - If you really must, make it a forgotten password link, don't make it actually show your password

-## timthumb.php

- - Don't use it
- - There's an image API for that
- - timthumb was disowned by its creators and is officially no longer supported
- - Banned on a number of managed WordPress hosts

-## SSL

-All big clients deserve an SSL certificate.
-If you're running an e-commerce site, this is especially true, and your entire site should be using SSL for all logged in users.

- - A note on public wifi, unsecured wifi, and snooping
- - Maybe mention firesheep?

-### Admin Only SSL

- - If your site isn't an ecommerce site, but you have users who visit the backend, their logged in sessions should be sent over an https connection.
- - Explain how

 ## Myths

 There are a lot of feel good security fixes that float around, that do nothing to help your security, waste your time, and sometimes increase the risk.
 Here are a few: